How to Dress Like an Influencer When You've Spent All Your Money

 If you can't handle the stress of trying to sell clothes online, set up a clothes swap evening with your friends.
-I have a friend that is the same size as me and has similar taste, and so every six months or so we will swap over pieces to borrow until the next swap.
+I have a friend who is the same size as me and has similar taste, and so every six months or so, we swap over pieces to borrow.

 7. Sell the Pieces You Never Wear

-If you are prepared to put in the time to sell your old clothes, however, you might have more money than you think sitting in the back of your wardrobe.
+If you're prepared to put in the time to sell your old clothes, however, you might have more money than you think sitting in the back of your wardrobe.
 See our comprehensive guide to selling clothes online for how to make it a pain-free process.